-2) I’m Not Famous After Publishing My First Book?
+2) I’m Not Famous Yet??

 As writers, we have to face the fact that we’re going to fail at many points in our lives.
 Progress in writing is important to keep us motivated.
 Some strike it early because they hit a niche market that craves what they’re able to write.
-Some hit an old market in a new and unique way.
+Others hit an old market in a new and unique way.
 Some just get lucky.

 Is there an echo in here?
 Yes!
 Writing is extremely difficult.
 Not only is it not a skill many can hone, but it also takes the right set of circumstances for writers to “make it.”
 Many writers give up to easily because they don’t make enough time or they become easily discouraged by rejection slips and short-sighted publishers.
 Writers should plan for the worst and hope for the best.

-There are tons of success stories in my Kindle newsletter that make me think, “why not me?”
-“How did they do it?”
+There are tons of success stories in my Kindle newsletter that make me think, “why not me?” or “How did they do it?”
 They worked hard, honed their skills, and ran out of red ink in their proofreading pens.
 You have to feel in your gut that writing was what you were born to do and then go do it.
 Sitting around hoping that your manuscript will get picked up and not working on another just stunts your growth.

-4) I Give Up!
+4) I Give Up!!

 But giving up is not something someone who desires to write should do.
 Many writers will claim that they want to spread their words, but become frail children if one person says that they’re not the right fit.
-Writers who want to succeed need to make enough time to do their work, realize that it takes a lot of effort to become published, and get their head out of the sand about striking gold during their first attempt.
+Writers who want to succeed need to make enough time to do their work.
+They will realise that it takes a lot of effort to become published.
+They will get their head out of the sand about striking gold during their first attempt.

 BIO: Nikolas discovered his love for the written word in Elementary School, where he spent his afternoons sprawled across the floor devouring one Marc Brown children’s novel after the other and writing short stories about daring pirate adventures.
 After acquiring some experience in various marketing and business development roles at internet startups in a few different countries, he decided to re-unite his professional life with his childhood passions by joining Grammarly’s marketing team.
 He has the pleasure of being tasked with talking to writers, bloggers, teachers, and others about how they use Grammarly’s online proofreading application to improve their writing.
 His free time is spent biking, traveling, and reading.